Hard Power, Hot Inflation: What Markets Are Watching Now (week ending 1.9.26)

 No Investment Advice

-GSI Exchange is a publisher and precious metals retailer.
+GSI Exchange is a publisher and wholesale precious metals dealer.
+We conduct wholesale business only, do not engage in retail sales, and work exclusively with qualified clients meeting a minimum threshold of $1,000,000+.
 You understand and agree that no content published on the Site constitutes a recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable or advisable for any specific person.
 You understand that the Content on the Site is provided for information purposes only, and none of the information contained on the Site constitutes an offer, solicitation or recommendation to buy or sell a security.
 You understand that the GSI Exchange receives neither monetary or securities compensation for our services.
-GSI stands to benefit from the sell of retail cost precious metals on this site.
+GSI Exchange stands to benefit from wholesale precious metals transactions facilitated through this site.
 To avoid hidden costs all prices are listed live 24/7 on this site.
 Read the full disclaimer

 GSI Exchange Infokit - evergreen